Constance Marten and Mark Gordon charged with manslaughter of their baby

 The couple first disappeared when their car was found abandoned and on fire at the edge of the M61 on 5 January.

-From there they travelled around the country by taxi, avoiding police by paying for everything in cash, covering their faces while on CCTV and moving locations frequently, often after dark.
+From there they travelled around the country by taxi, paying for everything in cash, covering their faces while on CCTV and moving locations frequently, often after dark.

 Nearly two weeks after they disappeared, Marten’s father, Napier Marten, appealed through The Independent for his daughter to hand herself in, saying: “I beseech you to find a way to turn yourself and your wee one in to the police as soon as possible so you and he or she can be protected.”

-The Sun reported that they used Brighton food bank last Wednesday, but did not ask for baby supplies – which were available – and did not have the baby with them.

-CCTV footage from just before they were caught appears to show Gordon limping and using a stick to walk.
+CCTV footage from just before they were arrested appears to show Gordon limping and using a stick to walk.

-The Metropolitan Police say it is too early to provide a specific date of death of the baby, adding that he or she had been dead for several weeks.
+The Metropolitan Police say it was too early to provide a specific date of death of the baby, adding that he or she had been dead for several weeks.

 They have denied reports that a member of the public found the baby’s remains, saying an officer uncovered them.